Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-07-08-Command_Line_Arguments_Of_Python.md

 ###  [Introducing Optional Arguments](https://docs.python.org/2/howto/argparse.html#introducing-optional-arguments)

-The optional arguments is depending on user who use program on commandline.
+The optional arguments is depending on user who uses program on commandline.

 i.e that is not necessarily specified on command line.